Best FPS Mouse for 2020

 There are really just two connectivity options to consider when shopping for a mouse: wireless and wired.
 The convenience that comes with a wireless mouse is obvious.
 You never have to worry about a tangled cable, and you can have a greater range of movement across the surface of your desk, but you may have noticed that the majority of the mice on our list aren’t wireless.
 There’s a reason for that.

 The main reason that wireless mice aren’t that popular among the professional gaming community is that the wireless capabilities often result in lag.
 While this is usually only a difference of a few milliseconds, it can mean the difference between a win and a loss in highly competitive and professional level performance.
 You also have to worry about the battery life of a wireless mouse, which isn’t a problem when working with a corded model.
+If you are conscious about the appearance of your desk, and don’t want wires laying around, then a wireless option may be a valid tradeoff.

 DPI or CPI

 The most common sensitivity measurement for a mouse is DPI (sometimes referred to as CPI), which refers to the dots per inch.
 The higher the DPI setting, the more it will move your reticule for each inch you move your mouse.
-Most high-end gaming mice offer a maximum DPI setting of 12,000, but others go as high as 16,000.
+Most good high-end FPS gaming mice offer a maximum DPI setting of 12,000, but others go as high as 16,000.
 Whether or not you need a DPI that high will really depend on your play style.
 For some, a high DPI is a great way to get quick and precise movements with every flick of the wrist.
 For others, a DPI that’s too high can feel like sliding around on ice.

-But since gaming mice generally offer the ability to adjust your DPI, having the option to go higher is usually a good thing.
+But since good gaming mice generally offer the ability to adjust your DPI, having the option to go higher is usually a good thing.
 But don’t just consider what the maximum and minimum DPI or CPI ratings are for a mouse.
 Also consider how precise you can get when picking the DPI and whether or not you’re allowed to shift between different speed settings on the fly.
-Once you start getting into more advanced play styles, the ability to shift between different CPI sensitivities in different situations can give you a huge edge in battle.
+Once you start getting into more advanced play styles, the ability to shift between different CPI sensitivities in different FPS situations can give you a huge edge in battle.

 If DPI and CPI measure how far your mouse moves on the screen in proportion to how it’s moving in real space, the maximum tracking speed measures how good the mouse is at registering the velocity of your mouse.
 This is measured in inches per second, and while it’s related to DPI and CPI, it’s not exactly the same.
 In fact, the opposite is generally true.
 If you tend to prefer a lower DPI sensitivity, you’ll want to pay more attention to the IPS to make sure that it will properly register your movements.
 For that reason, tracking speed is especially valuable for precision shots and sniper style players.

 Whether you’re looking to set up cool custom lights on your mouse or assign new macros to all of the buttons, most of the best gaming mice are going to come with a compatible (and free) software platform.
 This is used to handle all the programming, and while it doesn’t need to be your first priority when shopping for a mouse, you may want to take it a consideration.
-Better software interfaces will allow you with more nuanced and complicated options for assigning macros and allow you to adjust coloring in a variety of different cool ways.
+Better software interfaces will provide you with more nuanced and complicated options for assigning macros and allow you to adjust coloring in a variety of different cool ways.

-Also keep an eye out for mice that come with onboard memory.
+Also, keep an eye out for mice that come with onboard memory.
 With an onboard memory system, your mouse will automatically save your customized button profile so that you can get the experience you’re used to even if you’re away from your normal computer.
 It’s the perfect choice for pros, and some models even come with the ability to store multiple presets.
 If you find yourself regularly shifting between different FPS games (or different genres), these features are especially cool.

 If you already have some gaming accessories, you may want to look at a mouse from the same brand you’re already using.
 This will allow you to use a single software interface for all of your configurations and even arrange for coordinated light shows between all your accessories.
 Read our guide to the best gaming keyboards of 2020 if you want to find a keyboard that complements your new mouse.
+Razer is synonymous with manufacturing gaming mice that have extensive lighting options.